joseph-flinn/site/frontend/posts/retro-success-deployment-complexity-reduction.md

 Software architecture has to balance both the combinatorial complexity of the system with the dynamic complexity of the system.
 Over time as the organization grows and the software system has to handle more data and more throughput, more problems arise where the original software system is no longer able to keep up with the throughput.
-When this happens, the system needs to updated or risk catastrophic collapse.
+When this happens, the system needs to be updated or risk catastrophic collapse.

 The software delivery life cycle processes also have to balance combinatorial complexity and the dynamic complexities of the system.
-As the organization grows, the delivery processes that worked when the organization was at a smaller size with less changes going out, may no longer work.
+As the organization grows, the delivery processes that worked when the organization was at a smaller size with fewer changes going out, may no longer work.
 And similarly, if these processes are not updated to support the growing system, it also risks failure and possibly collapse.